belayfitsum/postgres_kafka/README.md

     Sent message: {"id":87,"name":"test1","email":"test1@example.com"}<br>

-# Inserting into table
+# Q4 Inserting into table

-The <insert.js> file in /main inserts entries to tables
+The <insert.js> script inserts entries to tables

 # Read from Kafka

-The <consumer.js> file in /main connects to the same broker and subscribes to the topic <my_topic>
+The <consumer.js> script connects to the same broker and subscribes to the topic <my_topic>

 ## Output from the sript